 I like sharing about my faith through speaking and writing.
 So far, the Lord has brought me to numerous speaking engagements, allowing me to meet so many people from all walks of life!
 I really do not know why I was led to where I am at the moment but one thing is for sure, I always find myself in awe, with a joyful and grateful heart at the end of each day.

-So here are my thoughts about life.
+So here are my thoughts about life, reflecting on the words He has written down through the melodies of the world.
 Here’s the life I’ve chosen to live.
 Here are stories I’d like to share to the world.
 Stories of love.
 Stories of grace.
 Stories of great adventures.

 In digital ink.